vyash0007/DRAPELY.ai/README.md

 For questions or issues, please open an issue on GitHub.

+## Admin Panel

+Access the admin panel at `/admin/login` with your configured credentials.

+**Features:**
+- Dashboard with revenue and order statistics
+- Complete product management (CRUD operations)
+- Multi-image upload with preview
+- Order viewing and filtering
+- Search functionality

+See [ADMIN_README.md](./ADMIN_README.md) and [ADMIN_PANEL_GUIDE.md](./ADMIN_PANEL_GUIDE.md) for detailed admin documentation.

 ---

-Built with ❤️ using Next.js 14
+Built with ❤️ using Next.js 16 | DRAPELY.ai